vonerikbarren/--GIF-App--/README.md

 # --GIF-App--

 ## Section 1 - Overview
 - This is an application that I was hesitant on doing at first, but turned out to be very fun to make, I also was more familiar with the bootstrap library.
 So it was extremely fun to create.
+The theme that I focused around was Marvel Superheros.
+I chose these simply because I think they are funny.

 ## Section 2 - Purpose